julia-pascale/pascale-portfolio/assignment2.md

 ##### feedback
 "I like this one!" <br>
 "This is confusing.
 What do the colors mean here?
 Based on the placement on the graph, I can guess that the lower numbers are bad and the higher numbers are good on the y-axis, but I still don’t really understand this."<br>
-"lines that separate all 4 quadrants are misleading, I would think where the two lines intersect should be (0,0) but it corresponds with (5,5)"
+"lines that separate all 4 quadrants are misleading, I would think where the two lines intersect should be (0,0) but it corresponds with (5,5)" <br>
+"Can you try to add a visual indicator of variance?
+Maybe some arrows to indicate in what direction the variance is." <br>
+"Do you have information about frequency of use?"

 ### reflection on the feedback
 People seemed to agree that the axis labels were really confusing.
-They liked looking at color but didn't know what color meant.
 Here are some of the axis labels I tried: good/bad  | energy level <br>
 positivity | energy <br>
+positivity of feeling | no label for arousal <br>
+energy of feeling | no label for valence <br>
+**pleasantness of feeling | energy of feeling** <br>

+The title is another area to add value to this graph.
+Here are some of the titles I came up with:
+"How do these emojis feel to you?" <br>
+"What feeling do these emoji bring up for people?" <br>
+"How Americans Scored Emoji Using the Arousal-Valence Model" <-- this would work for the actual study graphic <br>
+"The relative pleasantness and energy levels from emoji" <br>